 Issues your pharmacist may not be trained to help with

 Your pharmacist may not routinely be able to help with:

 - severe lacerations, cuts, severe sprains, strains and fractures

 - infected wounds and foreign bodies

 - suspected broken bones or heavy blood loss

 - drug overdose, the swallowing of foreign bodies or poisoning

-You will need to seek medical help from your local doctor or other appropriate NHS service provider.
+You will need to seek medical help from your local doctor or other appropriate Health and Social Care service provider.